gene30/propel/README.md

-# Propel v1.2
+# Propel v1.3

-Propel is a web-scraper for Reddit.
-In the future it will export to a CSV, and/or a JSON.
-Currently you can change the websites.txt to any subreddit and it will display all of the most recent reddit posts in that subreddit.
+Propel is a web-scraper for Reddit. v1.3 includes JSON support .
+Currently you can change the websites.txt to any subreddit and it will display all of the most recent reddit posts in that subreddit in a JSON file.
+Front-end code will be made for this project in upcoming releases.

 - Newest Update -
-  - It currently displays the Title of the most recent post in the subreddit (chosen by the websites.txt file), and fetches the title and comments link, preparing to export to csv/json.
+  - JSON is now exported and the post title, link, and subreddit are displayed in the JSON for each post.
+It encompasses the newest posts from the subreddit that you put in the websites.txt
 ###